sjosyamUCSD/cse15l-lab-reports/LabReport3.md

 **PART 1- BUGS**

-  For this section of the lab report, I decided to choose the `reverseInPlace()` method bug from week 4.
+  For this section of the lab report, I decided to choose the `ReverseInPlace()` method bug from week 4.

 1. A failure-inducing input as a JUnit test
 ```